DaniF-Prog/Time_Elapsed_for_Desktop/README.md

 would be 16, and the ending minute would be 1 (01 would work too though).
 The program will then time that elapsed between these two times in the format of hours and then the additional minutes.

-If you are using linux download TimeElapsed.sh and run in the terminal.
-The exe file for windows will be available shortly.
+TimeElapsed.c is the original source code

+TimeElapsed.sh is the linux version which should be run in the terminal